YRomero-A/Backloggd---Project/README.md

 * Import the csv.files into SQL Server Management Studio, the name of the teams, consoles, and genres were changed after the sql upload to make them more understandable and easy to query.

 * Run the SQL-Queries-Backloggd.sql script file to see the different queries done in the project.

-* Download the Blackloggd Project - Dashboards.twbx and run it on Tableau website or desktop to see the final visualizations.

 * Follow the dashboard link to see the dashboard created, keep in mind the data is static, and your results due to a different timeframe will vary with the resulst found here.
 * Interact with the dashboards to explore the gaming data and gain insights based on the provided objectives.